holtwick/twindy/README.md

 npx stylus -w ./mystormy.styl -o ./mystormy.css -I ./node_modules
 ```

-But also with Webpack etc. it should be possible to integrate _twindy_ in a similar way.
+But also with Webpack etc. it should be possible to integrate _twindy_ similarly.

 ## Units

-_twindy_ introduces the special unit `rex` (a mix of `rem` and `px`). `1rem` usually is equvalent to `16px`, but it can vary between different environments.
+_twindy_ introduces the special unit `rex` (a mix of `rem` and `px`). `1rem` is usually equivalent to `16px`, but it can vary between different environments.
 Still it is easier for most developers think in `px`.
 To get the best of both worlds and a UI that scales correctly for the environment you can now use `rex(value)` to have the pseudo pixel size being translated to `rem` values.

 The shortcuts for `padding` and `margin` automatically convert pure numbers without any specified unit to `rex`.
 Such that in the following example we would get horizontal margins if `0.5rem`: